godcandidate/SQL-Games/sql-island/README.md

 #
 `11-task.sql`

-Challenge - -- I'd like to get the ring and the teapot.
+Challenge - I'd like to get the ring and the teapot.
 The rest is nothing but scrap.
 Please give me the two items.
 My personid is 15.

 Hint      - set the ownership for ring and teaport items to owner with id 15

+#
+`12-task.sql`

+Challenge - Unfortunately, that's not enough gold to buy a sword.
+Seems like I do have to work after all.
+Maybe it's not a bad idea to change my name from Stranger to my real name before I will apply for a job.

+Hint      - change strangers name to your name(this name will be the name on your certificate)